 New Mexico Landlords Have a Right To:

-• Make changes to the terms of the written rental agreement so long as the tenant consents to them.
+- Make changes to the terms of the written rental agreements so long as the tenant consents to them.

 Landlord-tenant laws state that landlords in New Mexico have the following responsibilities